Fringe Programme Style Guide

 Web and email addresses

-Websites:should be written in lower case with the www/https etc, omitted (as appropriate).
-If placed alone after the last sentence in the copy, they require no full point, unless they are part of a sentence: If a web or email address comes at the end of a sentence, it should have a full stop after it.
+Websitesshould be written in lower case without the www/https etc. If placed alone after the last sentence in the copy, they require no full stop, unless they are part of a sentence: If a web or email address comes at the end of a sentence, it should have a full stop after it.
 Even if it's at the end of a paragraph.

 Websites as citations in copy should take initial caps to make them readable: